gajus/slonik/.README/USAGE.md

  * @property pgClient Override the underlying PostgreSQL client.
  * @property statementTimeout Timeout (in milliseconds) after which database is instructed to abort the query.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)
  * @property transactionRetryLimit Number of times a transaction failing with Transaction Rollback class error is retried.
 (Default: 5)
+ * @property queryRetryLimit Number of times a query failing with Transaction Rollback class error, that doesn't belong to a transaction, is retried.
+(Default: 5)
  * @property typeParsers An array of [Slonik type parsers](https://github.com/gajus/slonik#slonik-type-parsers).
  */
 type ClientConfigurationInputType = {